maxmax1992/contrastive_learning_on_text/README.md

 ## Experiments
 Overall approach:
-Train the contrastive models on the built-in train split, evaluate with baseline (just embedding without Contrastive pre-training)
+Train the contrastive models on the built-in train split, evaluate with baseline (just embedding without Contrastive pre-training) eval split, 80% for populating the KNN index, the rest 20% of the test split on final evaluation.

 ## Training